Port Stewart, Queensland

-Port Stewart is a town in the Shire of Cook, Queensland, Australia.
+Port Stewart is a coastal town in the Shire of Cook, Queensland, Australia.
 The town is within the locality of Coen.

 Geography

-The town is adjacent to the Stewart River.
+The town is adjacent to the Stewart River near its mouth on the Coral Sea.

 There are only a few buildings in the town.

+Education

+There are no schools in Port Stewart, nor nearby.
+The alternatives are distance education and boarding school.